Harrison Bader Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in MLB.
+- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 17th in the league.

-- The Padres have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.
+- The Padres have the 10th-ranked team ERA across all MLB pitching staffs (3.92).

-- Padres pitchers combine to rank 12th in baseball in home runs allowed (55 total, 1.1 per game).
+- The Padres rank 11th in baseball in home runs surrendered (55 total, 1.1 per game).

-- In his most recent outing on Sunday against the Boston Red Sox, the righty tossed five innings, allowing four earned runs while surrendering six hits.
+- The righty's most recent appearance came on Sunday against the Boston Red Sox, when he threw six scoreless innings while allowing five hits.

-- The 30-year-old has amassed an ERA of 6.75, with 9.4 strikeouts per nine innings, in five games this season.
-Opponents are batting .287 against him.
+- The 31-year-old has an ERA of 3.58, with 8 strikeouts per nine innings, in nine games this season.
+Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.